 Please click here to see the Terms of Reference for the NSW Koala Advisory Committee.

-The Report of the Independent Review into the Decline of Koala Populations in Key Areas of NSW: December 2016
+The Report of the Independent Review into the Decline of Koala Populations in Key Areas of NSW was released in December 2016.

 The NSW Office of Environment and Heritage will be hosting community information sessions and a webinar about the development of the whole-of government koala strategy for NSW.
 Find out more here.